-SNMP: Select the version of SNMP to use.

-SIVIVII • v1 and v2c: Read community: Enter the community name that has read-only access to all supported SNMP objects.
-The default value is public.
-Write community: Enter the community name that has read or write access to all supported SNMP objects (except read-only objects).
-The default value is write.
-Activate traps: Turn on to activate trap reporting.
+SNMP: Select the version of SNMP to use. • v1 an d v2c: - Read community: Enter the community name that has read-only access to all supported SNMP objects.
+The default value is public . - Write community: Enter the community name that has read or write access to all supported SNMP objects (except read-only objects).
+The default value is write. - Activate traps: Turn on to activate trap reporting.
 The device uses traps to send messages for important events or status changes to a management system.
 In the web interface, you can set up traps for SNMP v1 and v2c.
 Traps are automatically turned off if you change to SNMP v3 or turn off SNMP.
-If you use SNMP v3, you can set up traps through the SNMP v3 management application.
-Trap address: Enter the IP address or host name of the management server.
-Trap community: Enter the community to use when the device sends a trap message to the management system. - Traps: - Cold start: Sends a trap message when the device starts.
-Warm start: Sends a trap message when you change an SNMP setting. - Link up: Sends a trap message when a link changes from down to up.
-Authentication failed: Sends a trap message when an authentication attempt fails.
-Note All Axis Video MIB traps are enabled when you turn on SNMP v1 and v2c traps.
-For more information, see AXIS OS Portal > SNMP. • v3: SNMP v3 is a more secure version, which provides encryption and secure passwords.
-To use SNMP v3, we parties' access to unencrypted SNMP v1 and v2c traps.
-If you use SNMP v3, you can set up traps through the SNMP v3 management application.

-Password for the account "initial": Enter the SNMP password for the account named "initial".
+If you use SNMP v3, you can set up traps through the SNMP v3 management application. - Trap address: Enter the IP address or host name of the management server. - Trap community: Enter the community to use when the device sends a trap message to the management system. - Traps: - Cold start : Sends a trap message when the device starts. - Warm start: Sends a trap message when you change an SNMP setting. - Link up: Sends a trap message when a link changes from down to up. - Authentication failed: Sends a trap message when an authentication attempt fails.
+Note ideo MIB traps are enabled when you turn on SNMP v1 and v2c traps.
+For more information, see ortal > SNMP. recom partie NMP v3 is a more secure version, which provides encryption and secure passwords.
+To use SNMP v3, we mend you to activate HTTPS, as the password is then sent through HTTPS.
+This also prevents unauthorized s' access to unencrypted SNMP v1 and v2c traps.
+If you use SNMP v3, you can set up traps through the SNMP v3 gement application.
+Password for the account "initial" : Enter the SNMP password for the account named "initial".
 Although the password can be sent without activating HTTPS, we don't recommend it.
 The SNMP v3 password can only be set once, and preferably only when HTTPS is enabled.
 Once the password is set, the password field is no longer displayed.
 To set the password again, you must reset the device to factory default settings.